 The EGO forum is a valuable means of communication but need to be re-animated.
 There was some discussion about why it has not been used.
-Often quick answers are required to solve technical issues and glider operators generally, do that by email or phone.
-They also use the forums provided by manufacturers for these problems.
+Often quick answers are required to solve technical issues and glider operators tend to use the forums provided by manufacturers for these problems.
 However, it was felt that an EGO forum could be more open and provide a more independent view than those hosted by manufacturers.
 Some effort is required by everyone to get some 'momentum' in the EGO forum.
-A suggestion was made to create an email (e.g. log@ego-network.org) that could be used as a co when emailing manufacturers to get information on to the forum.
+A suggestion was made to create an email (e.g. log@ego-network.org) that could be used as a cc when emailing manufacturers to get information on to the forum.